 Another challenge faced by malls on Instagram is personalization.
 With social media profiles and fine-tuned analytics, it’s much easier for online retailers to fill out the customer experience with customized rewards and personal information.

 The solution for brick-and-mortar malls?
 Bring digital tricks and treats in-store.
 New tools like augmented reality filters and location-sensitive app rewards are arriving fast.

 You can also put the customer in the driving seat by offering them physical opportunities for social media photos and Stories – like this photo wall at the Mayfair Shopping Centre.

-Note how Mayfair have encouraged people to share their images with the #mayfairxlove hashtag – so it’s easy for the mall to collect and reuse that content in their own marketing campaigns and Instagram posts.
+Note how Mayfair has encouraged people to share their images with the #mayfairxlove hashtag – so it’s easy for the mall to collect and reuse that content in their own marketing campaigns and Instagram posts.